bigtoga/Examples/DSci - Big Data/Designing Big Data Solutions.md

 - Were okay with the analytics data being 30 days old or older”

 Another wrinkle is related to storage: **Storage Expectations**

+Super important is to understand the customer’s **Cost sensitivity** - are we willing to make trade-offs to save money if there is a significant savings to be made even at the expense of other considerations?
+- Example
+   - we can store the data in SQL server for $1,000,000 per year and deliver 100% on all other requirements
+   - We can store the data in Hadoop file system with MySQL for $10,000 a year but meet only 70% of other requirements

 And yet another wrinkle is **Performance Expectations**